TheSolipsist/Advanced-Computer-Architecture/README.md

 We need a more comprehensive and detailed CPU model in order to emulate realistic systems, therefore we should utilize the detailed in-order CPU models available in gem5.
 In older versions of gem5, a model named InOrder CPU was capable of doing the job for us, but now there is a new model called MinorCPU.
 The MinorCPU is a flexible in-order processor model which was originally developed to support the Arm ISA, and is applicable to other ISAs as well.
 MinorCPU has a fixed four-stage in-order execution pipeline, while having configurable data structures and execute behavior; therefore it can be configured at the micro-architecture level to model a specific processor.
 The four-stage pipeline implemented by MinorCPU includes fetching lines, decomposition into macro-ops, decomposition of macro-ops into micro-ops and execute.
 These stages are named Fetch1, Fetch2, Decode and Execute, respectively.
 The pipeline class controls the cyclic tick event and the idling (cycle skipping).

 #### a.
-Execution time for TimingSimpleCPU and MinorCPU (from their stats.txt files):
+Simulation time for TimingSimpleCPU and MinorCPU (from their stats.txt files):
 ```tsv
 TimingSimpleCPU:
 sim_seconds                                  0.000037                       # Number of seconds simulated